simasch/cqrs-meets-modern-java/README.md

 ## Running the applications

 Both applications use Testcontainers support of Spring Boot.
-Therefore, run the TestCqrsApplication and the TestTraditionalApplication.
+Run the TestCqrsApplication and the TestTraditionalApplication in src/test

 ## Testing

-The file requests.http contains the http test requests.
+The file requests.http contains the http test requests to test the endpoints.